Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Problem Statement and Approach

-The quantitative semantics~\citep{donze2010robust}, also known as robustness, of an STL formula $\phi$, denoted as $r(\mathbf x,\phi,t)$, is a scalar that measures how strongly the formula is satisfied by a signal $\mathbf x$ at time $t$.
-The robustness is sound, which means that $r(\mathbf x, \phi, 0) \geq 0$ if and only if $(\mathbf x,0) \models \phi$.
-For simplicity, we denote the robustness at $t=0$ by $r(\mathbf x,\phi)$.
-The time horizon of an STL formula, denoted as $hrz(\phi)$, is the minimum amount of time required to decide the satisfaction of $\phi$.
-For simplicity, let $T=hrz(\phi)$, though $T$ can be any integer greater than or equal to $hrz(\phi)$.
+The quantitative semantics~\cite{donze2010robust}, also known as robustness, of an STL formula $\phi$, denoted as $r(\mathbf y,\phi)$, is a scalar that measures how strongly the formula is satisfied by a signal $\mathbf y$.
+The robustness is sound, which means that $r(\mathbf y, \phi) \geq 0$ if and only if $\phi$ is satisfied by $\mathbf y$.